Skip to main content

 1. Install dependencies: npm install

-2. Start development: cubby dev
+2. Start development: npm run dev (SQLite/no-DB; no Docker) or cubby dev (Neon; Docker)

 3. Edit your schema: prisma/schema.prisma